liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ### Microsoft Defender version via the command line

 > [!NOTE]
-> If you are using Microsoft Defender, you can use the command line and ensure to update the signatures with the latest version.
+> If you're using Microsoft Defender, you can use the command line and ensure to update the signatures with the latest version.

 1. Launch `Command Prompt` as an Administrator.
 2. Navigate to `%ProgramData%\Microsoft\Windows Defender\Platform\<antimalware platform version>`.